chrysn/aiocoap/README.rst

 -----

-For details on how to usethe aiocoap library, have a look at the :mod:`aiocoap` module documentation, or at the :doc:`examples` provided.
+For details on how to usethe aiocoap library, have a look at the :mod:`aiocoap` module documentation, or at the :doc:`examples` and :doc:`tools` provided.

 Relevant URLs
 -------------